nilsteampassnet/teampass_doc/docs/api/api-write.md

 Notice that if a similar Label exists, the add request will fail.

-The answer sent back looks like this:
+The response body looks like this:

 ```yaml
 {